MooersLab/cctbxsnips-Emacs/README.md

 ## yasnippets

-This a popular snippet manager for Emacs.
+The yasnippets package is a very popular snippet manager for Emacs.
-There other snippets managers for Emacs. yasnippets is not built into Emacs and must be installed separately.
+There other snippets managers for Emacs, but yasnippets currently dominates the field.
+The yasnippets package is not built into Emacs and must be installed separately.
 It is available in MELPA.